Hello, I Must Be Going (Casualty): Production

 The episode spotlighted the conclusion to Zoe's relationship with porter Max Walker, portrayed by Jamie Davis, which was well received by fans and critics.
 Producers separated the couple by having Zoe have sex with another man in the run up to their wedding.
-Zoe struggles to be around Max because "when she is, she wants to be him", despite knowing she cannot, so she accepts a job offer in the USA and quits her job at the hospital without informing Max.
+Zoe struggles to be around Max because "when she is, she wants to be him", despite knowing she cannot, so she accepts a job offer in the US and quits her job at the hospital without informing Max.
 At the start of the episode, the characters wake up together, which Sarker described as "bittersweet" as they have not confronted "the big elephant in the room", which they struggle to do.
 When Max spots Zoe's suitcase, she is forced to reveal she is leaving and Sarker explained that Max has to "either ask her not to go, or tell her that he's coming, too."

 On 24 February 2016, it was announced that Jaye Griffiths had joined the show's main cast as Elle Gardner.
 Elle was billed as an ED consultant who "struggles to juggle a chaotic family life with the pressures of her job."
 Griffiths praised her co-stars and called them "extremely welcoming" as well as promising "powerful" storylines for the character.
 Griffiths visited a hospital to research for the role and watched several operations, which she labelled an "immense privilege".
 The actress previously appeared in Casualty for one episode as a guest artist in 1993.
 "Hello, I Must Be Going" marked Griffiths' first appearance in the role.

 During the episode, Elle, Zoe and Vince Callaghan (Andrew Knott) are held at knifepoint by Shelle Jones (Kelli Hollis), who repeatedly threatens to harm them.
 Sarker explained that it is a life-or-death situation and the audience are on tenterhooks and made to feel as though the characters could be killed at any moment.
 The episode marked Knott and Hollis' final appearance in their respective roles, along with that of Hannah Spearritt, who portrays Mercedes Christie.
 In addition to this, the episode featured the appearance of Henrik Hanssen, portrayed by Guy Henry, a character who appears regularly in Casualty's spin-off series, Holby City.
 Two one-time guest stars appeared in the episode, including Joanna Croll, who played Joanne McVie, and Ben Jones in the role of Greg Hunter.